Private landlord advice

 Housing in Multiple Occupation (HMOs)

-For a in depth explanation about HMO Licensing then please visit the website.
+For an in depth explanation about HMO Licensing then please visit the official Sandwell Council HMO website.
 This will also allow you to apply for a HMO Licence.

 If you rent out a property to 3 or more people who are not related, this is classed as a HMO.
 If the property has 5 or more people who are living in 2 or more households, this means that the property is a Licensable HMO and you should apply for a Licence.